Programs Offered

 The goal of the linguistics doctoral program is to prepare graduates to design and conduct original, empirically based research within a theoretical framework.
 Doctoral students prepare for careers in academic research and teaching or applied work in industry or other organizations.
 We encourage doctoral students to begin engaging in research projects early, as these will contribute to developing the research program that will lead to the thesis project.
 Early projects not only lead to preliminary exam topics and/or publishable papers, but also enable students to pilot methods that will be usable for the dissertation project.
 Early projects may be extensions of coursework and may involve a faculty advisor other than the thesis advisor.

 Doctoral students complete a core of required courses that provide a firm foundation in linguistic theory and methods.
 These courses are supplemented by advanced courses and individual work related to an area of specialization in a field where this department offers research strengths (e.g., description of Native American and Indigenous languages, sociolinguistics, interaction and grammar, computational linguistics, psycholinguistics, first-language acquisition, phonetics, laboratory phonology, functionally-oriented syntax).
-Doctoral students may complete the CLASP or human language technology certificates.
+Doctoral students may obtain a certificate in cognitive science, human language technology, teaching English to speakers of other languages (TESOL), Native American and Indigenous Studies, or culture, language and social practice (CLASP).
 Additionally, students may apply to pursue a joint PhD in linguistics and cognitive science.

 Course codes for this program are LING and ESLG.